CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Typescript compiler

 Some projects need the typescript compiler `tsc`.
-First we need to install nodejs with npm to install typescript.
+First, we need to install nodejs with npm to install typescript.
 That is a lot of installation.
 This is because I don't want it in my default container.
-For typescript I created a new container image: `rust_ts_dev_image`.
+For typescript, I created a new container image: `rust_ts_dev_image`.
 The bash script `sh rust_ts_dev_image.sh` will create the new image with typescript.
-Then we can use `sh docker_rust_development_install\pod_with_rust_ts_vscode\rust_dev_pod_create.sh.sh` to create the podman pod with typescript.
+Then we can use `sh docker_rust_development_install\pod_with_rust_ts_vscode\rust_dev_pod_create.sh.sh` to create the Podman pod with typescript.
 The same `sh ~/rustprojects/docker_rust_development_install/rust_dev_pod_after_reboot.sh` is used after reboot.

 ## PostgreSQL and pgAdmin